Immunisation resources

 Stay up-to-date

-Further advice and resources will be available on the Department of Health and Aged Care website.
+Further advice and resources will be available on the Department of Health, Disability and Ageing website as it becomes available.

-You can also subscribe to receive the latest updates on National Immunisation Program (NIP) and National COVID-19 Vaccination Program (NCVP).
+You can also subscribe to receive the latest updates on National Immunisation Program (NIP).

 The National Immunisation Program (NIP) Schedule is a series of immunisations given at specific times from birth through to adulthood.